Getting Started

 https://portal.domain.tld

-openDesk deploys with the standard user account Administrator
+openDesk deploys with the standard user account Administrator, the password for which can be retrieved as follows:

 ## Set your namespace NAMESPACE=## Get password for IAM "Administrator" account kubectl -n ${NAMESPACE} get secret ums-nubus-credentials -o jsonpath='{.data.administrator_password}' | base64 -d